0270 String Functions in MonetDB

 Other Functions

 With sys.md5 function we will calculate a hash of a string.
-Hush will be 32 hexadecimal characters.
+Hush will have 32 hexadecimal characters.

 SELECT sys.md5('abc');

-SPLITPART function will split the string by its delimiters.
+SPLITPART function will split the string by its delimiter.
 That will transform the string into list.
 From that list we will take the third element.

 SELECT SPLITPART( 'a1||b2||cd3||ef4', '||', 3);